paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/getting_started.md

 # Getting started

-To get started, take a look at the @ref md_examples_light_control_README.
-It shows how a simple application can use the mesh stack and serves as an introduction to the Bluetooth Mesh concepts and nRF5 SDK for Bluetooth Mesh features and APIs.
+To get started, take a look at the @ref md_examples_light_switch_README.
+It shows how a simple application can use the mesh stack and serves as an introduction to the Bluetooth Mesh concepts and nRF5 SDK for Mesh features and APIs.

 Bluetooth Mesh introduces a whole new network topology and concepts to Bluetooth.
 An introduction is given in the @ref md_doc_getting_started_basic_concepts guide.
 More useful information may be found in